 Critical Care Medicine, Pain Medicine, and Hospice and Palliative Medicine

 The American Board of Anesthesiology (ABA) will administer its examination for certification in the subspecialty of critical care medicine on Saturday, August 9, 2014.
 The ABA Pain Medicine Examination will be held Saturday, September 20, 2014, and the Hospice and Palliative Medicine Examination, administered by the American Board of Internal Medicine, will be held Thursday, October 2, 2014.
 All examinations will be administered via computer at Pearson VUE testing centers located throughout the United States, Canada and the U.S. territories.
 Candidates will receive scheduling information approximately four months prior to the examinations.

 All applicants for subspecialty certification must satisfactorily complete 12 months of training in an ACGME-accredited critical care medicine, pain medicine or hospice and palliative program by September 30, 2014.
-They also must be a diplomate of the ABA no later than December 31 of the year in which the subspecialty
+They also must be a diplomate of the ABA no later than December 31 of the year in which the subspecialty examination is administered.

 Applications for 2014 subspecialty certification examinations may be submitted through February 15, 2014 via applicants’ ABA portal account.
 Applications received after February 15, 2014 will be considered for 2015 examinations.
 The ABA must receive all documentation required to make a decision about an applicant’s qualifications for subspecialty examination by April 1, 2014.
 An application will NOT be accepted if the required documentation is not received by that date.

 Call for Question Writers for the American Board of Anesthesiology